kirillseva/NoBot/developer_guide.md

 # How to develop a widget for CoBot website?

+The CoBot framework is built on top of Play Framework.
+Play is a web-devevelopment framework written in Scala that allows to quickly and easily build fast and responsive web application using Java or Scala.
+For more information please refer to the [Play Framework's documentation](http://www.playframework.com/documentation/2.3.x/Home).

-The CoBot framework follows the MVC architectural pattern that guides developers and makes creating new widgets a simple and manageable task.
+The CoBot framework follows the [MVC architectural pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) that guides developers and makes creating new widgets a simple and manageable task.
 Developing a widget consists of the following steps: